PRUNTYTOWN—The Taylor County Board of Education honored retirees for their service and dedication to county on Tuesday.

 Before the regularly scheduled meeting, the board wanted to show this year’s retirees how much they appreciate their service to Taylor County.

-President Austin Upton called each retiree up to the front and gave them a plaque to commemorate their retirement.
+Superintendent Christy Miller called each retiree up to the front and gave them a certificate to commemorate their retirement.

 After the retirees were congratulated, they enjoyed cake and refreshments before the meeting began.